 LLMs in software security.
 The growing impact of LLM4SE offers both unparalleled opportunities and challenges in the domain of software security.
 On the one hand, LLMs offer promising solutions for automated security audits, compliance verifications, and vulnerability detection.
-These models can potentially be leveraged for automated code reviews to ensure compliance with industry standards and legal regulations, while also identifying potential security vulnerabilities [4, 61, 91, 93, 126, 334].
-For instance, Ferrag et al. [93] showcased the efficacy of LLMs in cyber reasoning tasks related to software security.
+These models can potentially be leveraged for automated code reviews to ensure compliance with industry standards and legal regulations, while also identifying potential security vulnerabilities [4, 62, 92, 94, 127, 335].
+For instance, Ferrag et al. [94] showcased the efficacy of LLMs in cyber reasoning tasks related to software security.
 On the other hand, the usage of LLMs introduces novel security concerns.
-Their complexity makes them susceptible to attacks, demanding novel strategies to fortify the models themselves [60, 81, 258, 353, 354, 481].
-As an example, Wu et al. [481] delve into methods to secure LLMs against jailbreak attacks.
+Their complexity makes them susceptible to attacks, demanding novel strategies to fortify the models themselves [61, 82, 259, 354, 355, 483].
+As an example, Wu et al. [483] delve into methods to secure LLMs against jailbreak attacks.
 An intriguing direction for future research lies in enabling LLMs to automatically identify and rectify their own vulnerabilities.
 Specifically, the focus could be on equipping LLMs to generate self-applied patches to their underlying code, thereby enhancing their inherent security, as opposed to merely implementing application-layer restrictions.
 Given this landscape, future research should adopt a balanced approach, aiming to exploit LLMs for automating and enhancing existing software security protocols while concurrently developing techniques to secure the LLMs themselves.
 This dual focus is crucial for fully realizing the potential of LLMs in enhancing the security and compliance assurance of software systems.

 Software Engineering for Large Language Models (SE4LLM).
 As the capabilities and complexities of LLMs continue to expand, there arises a reciprocal need for specialized SE practices tailored for the development, optimization, and maintenance of these models.
+These include LLMs used for SE purposes (i.e., SE4LLM4SE).
 SE4LLM encompasses a range of challenges and opportunities, including the design of scalable and maintainable architectures, the creation of efficient training algorithms, the development of rigorous testing frameworks for model robustness and fairness, and the implementation of ethical guidelines and compliance mechanisms.
 The convergence of SE with LLMs not only facilitates the growth of more sophisticated and adaptable models but also opens up new avenues for interdisciplinary research and innovation, bringing together the expertise of both the AI and SE communities.
 This aligns with a broader vision where SE practices become an integral part of the lifecycle of LLMs, ensuring their robustness, efficiency, and ethical alignment with societal values.
+While some works exist in assessing and improving the robustness and efficiency of LLMs, including LLMs for SE, such as work by Yang et al. [512] and Shi et al. [391], much more work is needed [513].